Chan Yee Kin v Minister for Immigration & Ethnic Affairs: Justice McHugh

 McHugh observed that international common law courts have given different interpretations to the term 'well founded fear' under the convention and protocol.
 He noted US decisions holding that a 'well-founded fear' may be established, even if persecution is unlikely.
 The US Justices had remarked that even a low chance, like a 10 percent chance that persecution would occur, was enough.

 He then found that 'if there is a real chance that the applicant will be persecuted, his fear should be characterised as "well founded" for convention purposes'.
 Obviously though, he noted, 'far fetched possibilities' of persecution would be excluded.
 He then discussed the scope and contents of the word 'persecuted' under the convention and protocol.

 He noted that delegates finding that Chan had 'been discriminated against to a limited degree' due to political perceptions.
 The delegate said that 'this did not amount to persecution under the convention'.
 McHugh found this statement to be unreasonable, as the discrimination had involved Chan being exiled for six years.
 McHugh held 'exile for such a lengthy period for (a political) reason would be a serious invasion of the appellant's freedom and would constitute "persecution" within the Convention'.

 Turning to the second appeal point; McHugh noted it wasn't clear what the delegate had meant by 'some attention'.
 Regardless, he found it unreasonable for the delegate to have held Chan's fear of further exile or detention as not well founded.
 Chan was identified with counter-revolutionary political opinion and had previously been exiled for it.
 Authorities had maintained an interest in Chan.
 On the evidence, McHugh found; exile for an indeterminate period, or imprisonment of up to two years 'must be regarded as having a real chance of occurring'.
 Therefore, McHugh found the delegate's reasons were in error and couldn't be supported 'on any reasonable basis'.

-Turning to third reason, McHugh found; 'the appellant's preference was not inconsistent with a well-founded fear of persecution in China if, as he asserted, he would be sent back to China in any event, perhaps after being imprisoned in Macau or Hong Kong.
-There was no evidence repudiating this assertion.
-Hence, the delegate could not reasonably find that the appellant's preference for a return to China was inconsistent with a well-founded fear'.The respondent was ordered to pay costs, and the decision on Chan's visa was remitted to the Minister for reconsideration.